darkodekan/crypto-telegram-bot/README.md

 ## Commands

+Commands:
 - /p COIN - current price for the coin
+- /p COIN DATE - price for specific date in dd/mm/yy format(ex.
+02/03/11).
+For current year you can use dd/mm format.
-- /h COIN DAYS - historical price graph
+- /h COIN DAYS - historical price graph for last amount of days
-- /f - prices of favorite coins
+- /f - price for favorite coins
 - /s COIN - save a coin to favorites
-- /d - delete a coin from favorites
+- /d COIN - delete a coin from favorites

-Example: /p eth
+- /cc CURRENCY - change currency(EUR, USD, GBP..) use internatinal standard three letter code.
+- /mc - multiple prices

+Developer: @darko_dekan on Telegram

+## Future

+- There need to be unit or/and integrations tests to be implemented

 ## License